CertifaiAI/data-science-fundamentals/day_4/Installation.md

 ### 3.2 Set Password for `postgres` user
 By default, a `postgres` normal user will be created automatically after installing PostgreSQL in the Linux system.
 A password must be set for this user to connect to the default database.

-Step 1: Paste this command and enter a new password when prompt.
+Step 1: Paste this command and enter a new password when prompted.
 ```sh
 sudo passwd postgres
 ```